Setting up a recruitment agency in Switzerland: Requirements and costs

 Before you set up your company, you should familiarize yourself in detail with the legal framework.
 You need a permit from your cantonal employment office to open a recruitment agency.

 If you would like to regularly arrange work to or from abroad, you will need a permit from the State Secretariat for Economic Affairs (SECO) in addition to the cantonal operating license.
+This also applies if you place a foreign national who is already resident in Switzerland but has not yet been authorised to work here, as this too counts as a foreign placement under the law.

 Are recruitment services via internet job boards also subject to authorization?

 If you do not want to set up a traditional agency but would like to place your staff via a job exchange on the Internet, you will also need a permit.
-The Directorate of Labor writes the following:

 Approval of the recruitment agency by the cantonal employment office